Medical Care During Pregnancy

 - family practitioners: doctors who provide a range of services for patients of all ages (sometimes, this includes obstetrical care) instead of specializing in one area

-- certified nurse-midwife: an advanced practice nurse specializing in women's health care needs, including prenatal care, labor and delivery, and postpartum care for pregnancies without problems.
+- certified nurse-midwives: advanced practice nurses specializing in women's health care needs, including prenatal care, labor and delivery, and postpartum care for pregnancies without problems.
 There are other types of midwives, too, with different levels of training.
 Midwives often work together with doctors, but in some states they might work independently.